akeeba/social-magick/README.md

 * Save your menu item.
 * Go to [metatags.io](https://metatags.io/) and paste the URL to the page of your site that corresponds to the menu item you selected.
 You can now see that it has a preview image.

-If you have menu items with core content (Joomla articles) categories and articles which make use of images you can select the Overlay template.
+If you have menu items with core content (Joomla articles) categories and articles which make use of images, you can select the Overlay template.
 You will need to set the “Extra image source” option to “Intro image” or “Full Article image”, depending on which image you want to use.

 The templates provided are meant as examples; while you are welcome to use them on your live site, you can also replace the template images with ones that do not have the Social Magick watermark.

+## History

+This plugin was conceived in 2021 by Crystal Dionysopoulos of Lucid Fox.
+The code was written and had been maintained by us, with Crystal acting as the creative director.
+In 2025 Crystal decided to step back, and transferred full ownership of the product back to us.